Arthur-Sebastian/project-linkedlist/README.md

 # 21Z-EADS-TASK1-MILLER-ARTUR

-A laboratory task for EADS.
+A laboratory task for EADS (Algorithms and data structures).